 Get Help Understanding Tax Laws in Texas

 While there are no personal income taxes in Texas, you still are subject to sales, property, and other types of tax in Texas.
-To help manage your Texas state tax obligations, you may want to consider using Tax Pro Go, virtual tax prep offered by H&R Block.
-With this service, we’ll match you with a tax pro with Tax tax expertise.
+Get help with H&R Block Virtual!
+With this service, we’ll match you with a tax pro with Texas tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
 We can help with your TX taxes, including federal deductions for paying state taxes.